-Young people in care should be able to aim high and fulfil their potential.
-This might include going to university.
-When applying to university via UCAS, young people with care experience should tick the box to say that they have lived in care, so they can get the support they are entitled to, to help them enter and thrive at university.
+Young people who have experience of care should be able to aim high and fulfil their potential.
+This might include going to college or university.
+When applying to study via UCAS, young people with care experience should tick the box to say that they have spent time in care, so they can get the support they may need, to help them enter and thrive at college or university.

 What’s the problem?

 Applicants must ‘Tick the Box’ on their UCAS form to say they have experience of care so that universities and colleges know that they are entitled to support, but the number of young people ticking the box isn’t as high as it should be.

 Young people who have experience of care are not always accessing the support available to them when applying to higher and further education and once they are studying.
 Some young people have told us that they are concerned about who the information will be shared with.
 If young people tick the box, this information will only be shared with the people who need to know to support them.